 Post-doctoral Research Fellow, School of Business

-Applications are invited for a temporary post of a UCD Post-doctoral Research Fellow Level 2 within UCD School of Business.
+Applications are invited for a Fixed-term post (until 31 May 2025) of a UCD Post-doctoral Research Fellow Level 2 within UCD School of Business.

 This is an advanced academic research role, building on your prior experience as a post-doctoral fellow, where you will conduct a specified programme of research supported by research training under the supervision and direction of a Principal Investigator.
 The primary purpose of the role is to develop new or advanced research skills and competences, on the processes of publication in peer-reviewed academic publications and scholarly dissemination, the development of funding proposals, and the supervision and mentorship of graduate students along with the opportunity to develop your skills in research led teaching.